EtchedPixels/Fuzix-Compiler-Kit/README.md

 ```

 This will build a bootstrap then build the full tools and install them.

+## Requirements

+The compiler kit makes use of strlcpy/strlcat.
+Glibc users will need glibc
+2.38 or later to catch up with this interface.

 ## Intended C Subset

 The goal is to support the following